 We may not end up writing the fifty books we have in mind, learning all the languages in the world, or doing all of whatever our gifted minds might imagine – but we get closer to it, and we enjoy the process so much more!

--Consider coaching if you’d like help in learning to work with your own energy rhythms to increase your capacity for self-care, productivity, mental clarity and effectiveness.
+- Consider gifted-specific coaching if you’d like help in learning to better work with your own energy rhythms to increase your capacity for self-care, productivity, mental clarity and effectiveness.